 Enlist Advocacy and Support Groups

-When it comes to rare diseases, the advocacy and support community often own the relationship with the patient.
+When it comes to rare diseases, the advocacy and support community often owns the relationship with the patient.
 Meaning, those individuals are heavily dependent on these groups as an information source, whether that be about the best physicians and care available, new treatment, or quality of life support.
-As such, it is often very important to recruit these organizations in your efforts.
+As such, it is often very important to recruit these organizations.
 It always surprises me when we work with a biopharmaceutical company on a recruitment project, and the company does not have a relationship with the top advocacy groups for the disease they are looking to treat.
 Advocacy groups are often hungry for information on new treatments in research, and part of their credo is to deliver such information to their members and other stakeholders.

 Keys to making advocacy and support groups an ally in your trial: